Skip to Content

 The Act on the Promotion of Immigrant Integration requires multi-sectoral cooperation from authorities

+Integration is promoted by cooperation between several sectors and operators.
 The Act on the Promotion of Immigrant Integration also requires that the authorities develop multi-sectoral cooperation on promotion of integration.
-At local level, the municipality (in particular representatives of the administration and basic services), the wellbeing services county, the TE Office and the police as well as organisations, associations, communities and educational institutions organising integration services participate in this cooperation.
+At local level, the municipality (in particular representatives of the administration and basic services), the wellbeing services county, employment authority and the police as well as organisations, associations, communities and educational institutions organising integration services participate in this cooperation.

 A municipality or group of municipalities may establish a local advisory body in cooperation with local labour market, entrepreneur and non-governmental organisations.
 The advisory body’s task is to plan and develop the implementation of integration promotion and to promote ethnic relations.